Fatemeh-J/Putting-in-for-a-PhD-and-moving-abroad/README.md

 5. What to pack
 6. Accomodation
 7. After Arrival
+8. Furnishing and Grocery Shopping
-8. Getting Familiar with RUG Services
+9. Getting Familiar with RUG Services

 FAQ and more information sources